zarhus/presentations/pages/0x1/1-greetings-agenda.md

 consumer devices like Android phones require more work than usual.

 - **Why?**
   Our main priority is security and long-term maintainability over cosmetic or typical user features.
-  We use official, well-maintained software (upstream kernels, bootloaders, and security environments) instead of code provided by hardware vendors that might be less secure or harder to keep updated.
+We use official, well-maintained software (upstream kernels, bootloaders, and security environments) instead of code provided hardware vendors that might be less secure or harder to keep updated.

 - **How does this cause the limitation?**
   By not using vendor-specific short-cuts or binary blobs (which might enable early graphics), we don’t get early access to graphics hardware.
 This means users may see a basic boot process instead of a polished animation until Linux is running.

 - **Can this be improved?**
   Yes, but it would take major effort and cost—as it would require serious boot-time optimization and possibly some compromise on our core values for security and maintainability.

 - **What’s next?**
   We prefer focusing on our original agreement (static images, secure, maintainable system).
 If you need these extra features, we can discuss them as new projects or support packages in the future.

 -->